Francesco149/protonfit/README.md

 # dependencies
 * icoutils (wrestool)
 * proton-ge-custom or other proton versions (specify by exporting $PROTON to the proton binary)
-* steam (export STEAM_HOME_DIR if it's not at ~/.steam): you must run and update it once. no need to have an account or log in.
+* steam-native-runtime
 * dmenu or rofi
 * curl
+* if your distro doesn't provide a steam native runtime and you don't want to manually find all the libraries, install steam and export STEAM_RUNTIME=1. you must run and update steam at least once. no need to have an account or log in. if your steam install isn't at ~/.steam , also export STEAM_HOME_DIR

 # install
 ```
 curl -lO https://raw.githubusercontent.com/Francesco149/protonfit/master/protonfit